Week 4 : Two-Sample t-tests

 The median value for AIConfidenceBefore is 4, so our computed variable definition will look like this.

-The values in ConfidentBefore will now be ‘True’ for people with high confidence and ‘False’ for people with low confidence.
+The values in ConfidentBefore will now be ‘True’ for people with high confidence (above 4) and ‘False’ for people with low confidence (below 4).
 It doesn’t matter if you’ve done this the other way around - the tests will still work but the results will be flipped in the other direction (multiplied by -1)

 With our new variable, we have what we need to run an independent samples t-test.
 This is very straightforward following the analyses we’ve run previously in the module.